arvimal/Corty/README.md

 ### 2. How does Daisho work?

+**Daisho** requires the following packages to function properly.

+        1. MongoDB
+        2. Colorama
+        3. python3-prompt_toolkit

+The steps to install them discussed are in the respective sections.

 #### 2.1.
 Front-end

 Daisho has to be started from the terminal, where it will wait for the user's inputs and act accordingly.